Guidelines for good videos#

-In the idtracker.ai paper we checked that the algorithm can perform well even if the videos are compressed (Supplementary Table 10), they are low resolution (Supplementary Figure 7), or are slightly out of focus or blurred (Supplementary Figure 8), or the illumination conditions are not completely homogeneous (Supplementary Figure 9).
+In the idtracker.ai paper we checked that the algorithm can perform well even if the videos are compressed (Supplementary Table 10), low resolution (Supplementary Figure 7), slightly out of focus or blurred (Supplementary Figure 8), or the illumination conditions are not completely homogeneous (Supplementary Figure 9).

-Still, we recommend to follow some guidelines during the realization of videos to maximize the probability of success and the accuracy of the tracking.
+Still, we recommend following some guidelines during the recording of videos to maximize the probability of success and the accuracy of the tracking.

 The frame rate must be high enough for the blobs associated with the same individual to overlap in consecutive frames, when moving at average speed.
-A low frame rate with respect to the average speed of the animals can cause a bad fragmentation of the video: An essential process in the tracking pipeline, that allows to collect images belonging to the same individual and organize them in fragments.
+A low frame rate with respect to the average speed of the animals can cause a bad fragmentation of the video: An essential process in the tracking pipeline, that allows collecting images belonging to the same individual and organizing them into fragments.
 On the contrary, excessively high frame rates will make the information coming from the analysis of the fragments highly redundant.
 This will increase the computational time necessary to track the video, without guaranteeing an improvement of the identification of the individuals.
-In the examples provided in this paper, the frame rate ranges from \(25 fps\) to \(50 fps\).
+In the examples provided in this paper, the frame rate ranges between 25 to 50 fps.

-The duration of the videos for which idtracker.ai works will depend on the RAM and disk memory available.
-In this new version you can decide where to save the heavy data of the tracking (in DISK or in RAM, see Advanced parameters).
-On the other side, short videos can be track as far as the algorithm can gather enough images to train the identification network. idtracker.ai tracks \(20 s\) videos of \(8\) zebrafish at \(32 fps\) with no problem.
+The maximum duration of the videos for which idtracker.ai works will only depend on the RAM and disk memory available.
+The longer the videos, the more information idtracker.ai will have to learn and to identify meaning better results.
+On the other side, short videos can be tracked as far as the algorithm can gather enough images to train the identification network. idtracker.ai tracks 20 second videos of 8 zebrafish at 32 fps with no problem.

-The system works with any video format compatible with OpenCV.
+The system works with any video format compatible with last version of OpenCV (.avi, .mp4, .mpg, .mov).
 We recommend uncompressed or lossless video formats: Some compression algorithms work by deleting pieces of information that could be crucial for the identification of the individuals.
 However, we have successfully tracked videos with compressed formats: .avi (FPM4 video codec) and .MOV (avc1 video codec).

 Images of individuals should be as sharp and focused as possible for their features to be clearly displayed along the entire video.
 When using wide apertures on the camera, the depth of field can be quite narrow.
 Make sure that the plane of the sensor of the camera is parallel to the plane of the arena so that animals are focused in all parts of it.
 In addition, exposition time (shutter speed) should be high enough so that animals do not appear blurred when moving at average speed.
 Blurred and out of focus images are more difficult to be identified correctly.

 The background should be as uniform as possible.
 To facilitate the detection of the animals during the segmentation process, the background color has to be chosen in order to maximize the contrast with the animals.
-Small background inhomogeneity or noise are acceptable and can be removed by the user during the selection of the preprocessing parameters:
+Small background inhomogeneity or noise are acceptable and can be removed by the user during the selection of the tracking parameters in the Segmentation app.

-- Static or moving objects much smaller or much larger than the animals can be removed by setting the appropriate maximum and minimum pixels size thresholds.
+Static or moving objects much smaller or much larger than the animals can be removed by setting the appropriate maximum and minimum blob Area thresholds.

-- Static objects of the same size and intensity of the animals can be removed by selecting the option “subtract background” in the preprocessing tab.
+Static objects of the same size and intensity of the animals can be removed by using the background subtraction in Background subtraction and intensity thresholds.

-- Regions of the frame can be also excluded by selecting a region of interest.
+Regions of the frame can be also excluded by selecting a Regions of interest.

 Reflections of individuals on the walls of the arena should be avoided: They could be mistaken for an actual individual during the segmentation process.
 Reflections in opaque walls can be reduced by using either very diffused light or matte walls.
 For aquatic arenas with transparent walls, reflections can be softened by having water at both sides of the walls.
-Furthermore, reflections can be removed by selecting an appropriate ROI.
+Furthermore, reflections can be removed by selecting a detailed Regions of interest.